Pitfalls, Myths and Misunderstandings

 These concepts are taken out of context from the original Advaita Vedanta teachings and fail to make the essential distinction between the relative and absolute or personal and transpersonal dimensions.
-These kinds of misleading half-truths are extremely unhelpful for anyone wanting to understand and embody their true nature beyond the limited self/ego.
+Half-truths of this kind are extremely unhelpful to anyone wanting to understand and embody their true nature beyond the limited self/ego.

 These views are promoted by many teachers in the contemporary spiritual field and have gained a foothold in the minds of many seekers.
 But just because something is popular and pervasive, doesn't make it true.

-When presented with spiritual concepts, we must ask ourselves:
+When presented with spiritual concepts and precepts, we must ask ourselves:

 How do I know this is true?

 Am I blindly believing in the words of others?

 Have I cross-checked this information through trusted sources?

 'The path of truth is profound - and so are the obstacles and possibilities for self-deception'

 'What if genuine, deep and liberating self-knowledge wasn't a special, marketable condition, but a stage of normative adult development?'